 Conclusion: Harden Your Jellyfin Installation

-By understanding your network topology, configuring the correct jail and action, and monitoring bans periodically, you turn Jellyfin from a soft target into a more secure service.
-This is just the third step in hardening your Jellyfin LXC.
+Understand your network topology, configure the correct jail and action, and monitor bans periodically.
+That’s how you turn Jellyfin from a soft target into a more secure service.
+This is the third step in hardening your Jellyfin LXC.

 You should have already: